Newcastle’s experts in dental crowns & bridges

 Q: Should I whiten my teeth before I get a crown?

-A: Teeth Whitening Newcastle is a very common procedure for any cosmetic case.
+A: Teeth Whitening in Newcastle is a very common procedure for any cosmetic case.
 The aim is to brighten your smile as much as possible prior to starting any dental crown or tooth veneer treatment so that we can colour match your cosmetic dentistry work to your dream smile.
-We suggest completing your Zoom Whitening two weeks prior to any other cosmetic treatment so that your tooth colour has time to settle.
-See our Zoom Whitening Treatments for further details.
+We suggest completing your at home whitening two to three weeks prior to any other cosmetic treatment so that your tooth colour has time to settle.
+See our Teeth Whitening Treatments for further details.

 Q: Will I need Root Canal on my tooth after a crown?